xchjason/CovidPopulationModel/README.md

   1. Download the Google Colab notebook, Google Sheet, python files, data from Github and store them in the same directory in your Google Drive
   2. Ensure the formated Google Sheet has a sharable link.
 The template Google Sheet link is at https://docs.google.com/spreadsheets/d/1nLvScw4k2d79L1Rc2NxHFOupuqiEurLsqwWNtaRZB50/edit#gid=0.
 You can save it as your own Google Sheet and make sure it has a sharable link.
 - Fill in the yellow cells in the Google Sheet
-- Open the Google Colab notebook
+- Open the Google Colab notebook in Google Drive
   1. run the first cell: authorize Google Colab notebook to access the Google Drive directory
   2. run the second cell: access the Google Drive directory from Google Colab notebook.
 (To see the location of the directorry, check "Files" on the left side of the notebook)
   3. run the third cell: load in the model modules to the notebook